dhwanish-3/OS-Lab-Notes/Stage 7/XEXE Format/XEXE File Format.md

 An XEXE executable file in eXpOS consists
 1. Header
 2. Code

 ![Alt text](http://exposnitc.github.io/img/exe_file.jpeg)

 - maximum size = EXE_SIZE = 2048
-- 1st 8 words are for header which desccribes features of a file
+- 1st 8 words are for header which describes features of a file

 ![Alt text](http://exposnitc.github.io/img/header.png)

 **XMAGIC** - number indicating the type of executable file.
 All XEXE files will have magic number 0.